splunk/splunk-connect-for-syslog/docs/sources/McAfee/index.md

 ### Troubleshooting
 from the command line of the SC4S host, run this: `openssl s_client -connect localhost:6514`

-If you see a message:
+The message:
 ```
 socket: Bad file descriptor
 connect:errno=9
 ```

-it means SC4S is not listening for encrypted syslog.
+indicates that SC4S is not listening for encrypted syslog.
 Note that a `netstat` may show the port open, but it is not accepting encrypted traffic as configured.

 It may take several minutes for the syslog option to be available in the `registered servers` dropdown.